janaSunrise/HypixelIO/README.md

 python3 -m pip install -U git+https://github.com/janaSunrise/HypixelIO
 ```

+The caching modules are installed when the library is installed.
+To get extra features or
-To get extra features, Here are the commands for them.
+adapters, Here are the commands for them.

 ```sh
 # Use [speedups] to speed up only for async API